djmitche/buildbot/master/docs/manual/cfg-builders.rst

 ``BuilderConfig`` takes the following keyword arguments:

 ``name``
-    This specifies the Builder's name, which is used in status reports.
+    This specifies the Builder's name, which is used in reports and user interfaces.
+    See also ``slug`` below.

 ``slavename``